Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 `Proxy` pattern has two contracts.
 The first contract is a simple wrapper - a "proxy" that users interact with directly and is in charge of forwarding calls to the second contract - the logic layer.
-The logic layer can be replaced while the proxy no. To upgrade the logic layer, you must replace the code hash of logic layer with a new one.
+The logic layer can be replaced while the proxy can not.
+To upgrade the logic layer, you must replace the code hash of logic layer with a new one.

 The proxy contract is not upgradeable and straightforward.
 You can reuse implementation from OpenBrush to create your proxy.
 The logic layer is better to follow the rules described above.